alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

 and sequencing to assemble and annotate entire mitogenomes.
 These mitochondrial genomes are identical in composition and gene order to previously described boid snakes with 13 protein-coding genes, 22 tRNAs, 2 rRNAs, 2 control regions (CR1 and CR2), and an origin of the light strand replication (Figure 2)[^7].

 Sequencing mitogenomes for threatened and endangered species is important in aiding conservation efforts by providing genomic resources.
-These data can be useful for inferring relationships among closely and distantly related species as well as for determining important population information such as genetic diversity or population structure.
-Providing these genetic resources for a threatened genus, such as _Chilabothrus_, will provide crucial information that can be used in studies focusing on their evolutionary relationships as well as those investigating population structure and diversity.
+Providing these genetic resources for a threatened genus, such as _Chilabothrus_, will provide crucial information that can be used in studies focusing on their evolutionary relationships as well as those investigating population structure and genetic diversity.

-We performed a series of protein-coding molecular phylogenies of the entire genus were generated using Bayesian and Maximum Likelihood methods.
-My maximum-likelihood phylogeny produced a topology with strong support at most nodes (Figure 4).
-In concordance with previous studies[^8], I found that the newly-discovered _C. argentum_ is sister to recently rediscovered _C. schwartzi_ (BS=100;
+We generated a series of protein-coding molecular phylogenies of the entire genus were generated using Bayesian and Maximum Likelihood methods.
+The maximum-likelihood phylogeny produced a topology with strong support at most nodes (Figure 4).
+In concordance with previous studies[^8], we found that the newly-discovered _C. argentum_ is sister to recently rediscovered _C. schwartzi_ (BS=100;
 Figure 3).
-My topology shows that _C. exsul_ and _C. strigilatus_ are sister to one another with strong support (BS=99; Figure 3).
+The topology shows that _C. exsul_ and _C. strigilatus_ are sister to one another with strong support (BS=99; Figure 3).
 This differs from previous topological arrangements using only the mitochondrial CYTB locus (~1100 bp) showing _C. exsul_ more closely related to _C. striatus_ and the clade containing _C. argentum_ and _C. schwartzi_[^8].
 All other relationships agree with previously presented phylogenetic analyses.